🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Affiliate disclosure: As an Amazon Associate I earn from qualifying purchases.
 Product links go to Amazon.com (US) or Amazon.ca (Canada), detected automatically from your location.
 This does not affect the price you pay.
 Privacy Policy

-Asset tracking in a warehouse or facilities environment has a straightforward requirement: every piece of equipment, every shelf location, and every pallet position needs a unique, scannable identifier attached to it.
-QR codes work well for this because they hold more data than a 1D barcode, can be read from any orientation, and can encode a URL that opens a browser-based record when scanned with any smartphone — no dedicated scanner required for light-duty use.
+Asset tracking in a warehouse or facilities environment has one core requirement: every piece of equipment, every shelf location, and every pallet position needs a unique, scannable identifier.
+QR codes work well here because they hold more data than a 1D barcode, can be read from any orientation, and can encode a URL that opens a browser-based record when scanned with any smartphone — no dedicated scanner required for light-duty use.

 🏢 Quick start: Build a two-column CSV (asset_id, label), open the batch QR generator, select Text type, upload the file, download the ZIP.
 Your entire asset inventory is tagged and ready to print.